nicklockwood/CubeController/README.md

 The index of the currently frontmost view controller.
 Setting this value is equivalent to calling `scrollToViewControllerAtIndex:animated:` with the animated argument set to NO.

-    @property (nonatomic, assign) NSRange preloadedControllerRange;

-This property is used to set a range of controllers to preload and keep loaded.
-Normally CubeController loads controllers as needed, an unloads them when they move offscreen.
-This property allows you to keep a collection of controllers loaded, which can be useful for performance reasons.

     @property (nonatomic, getter = isWrapEnabled) BOOL wrapEnabled;

 This property enables wrapping.
 If set to YES, the SubeController can be rotated right around in a circle.
 If set to NO, the controller will stop when scrolled to the first or last index.